How can I edit my profile? And make it stand out?

 3. Click on the wordEditin the top right of each section you want to adjust.

 How can I make my profile stand out?

 Before we get into the finer details of creating your candidate profile, let's review a few best practices for applying for jobs on AngelList.
 These tips also apply to your candidate profile, which we'll elaborate on later in this post.

 Princeton researchers found that people make judgments about you in 1/10th of a second.
-To put your best foot forward, upload a professional headshot to your profile.
-While you don’t need to worry about hiring a photographer or dressing in formal clothing, do your best to select a photo that’s high quality and clearly shows your face.
+Upload a professional headshot to your profile to put your best foot forward.
+While you don't need to worry about hiring a photographer or dressing informal clothing, do your best to select a photo that's high quality and clearly shows your face.

 Every social media platform has ideal image sizes, so keep that in mind when uploading a photo to AngelList.
 For example, even a professional headshot that looks sharp on Instagram might look distorted on another site.
 When you're selecting a profile photo for your candidate profile, keep the following image sizes in mind: